maxmoundas/SongLongevityAnalysis/README.md

 # SongLongevityAnalysis

-An application designed to analyze and predict the longevity of songs in various top-ranking brackets (e.g., top 3, 5, 10, 20, 50).
+A machine learning application designed to analyze and predict the longevity of songs in various top-ranking brackets (e.g., top 3, 5, 10, 20, 50).

 ## Introduction